PicoCreator/2nd-brain/A - TechTalkCTO/P - Introducing Series/AI in Q42022/Introducing AI, and how it dreams in 2022.md

 One thing that seems clear is that the current wave of "prompt-to-output" models is having its "iPhone revolution moment".
 Just as the iPhone changed how everyday people interact with software and ushered in the era of smartphones, prompt-to-output models have the potential to change how we work and interact with tools.

-It has already started fundemnatlly changing industries, today.
+It has already started fundamentally changing industries, today.
 Especially in SEO copywriting, and stock illustration / photo industries.

 The next wave could manifest in waves of AI assistant work tools and practical enhancements to existing tools, ultimately making automation more accessible and lowering the barrier of entry for performing tasks.